valen-developer/buttons-challenge-DevChallenges.io/README.md

 Also I´ve made a responsive navbar (sidebar rather) although I have to get better the code organization.

-# Run project in localhost
+# :running: Run project in localhost

 1. First clone this repo: